|Nutritional Guidelines (per serving)|

 Add the leeks or onions, celery, and carrots.
 Cook, stirring frequently, until the vegetables soften, about 3 minutes.

-Add the broth, chicken, thyme sprigs is using and reserved wild rice.
+Add the broth, chicken, and thyme sprigs if using and reserved wild rice.
 Bring to a boil, reduce heat to a simmer, and cook to allow flavors to blend about 10 minutes.
 Remove and discard the thyme sprigs.

 Stir in the cream (the more you use, the creamier it will be!) and bring back to a simmer.
 Add salt to taste.
 Serve hot with a grinding or two of black pepper on top.